Control Access to Fields

 - Verify users’ access to fields by checking the field accessibility.

 - Customize search layouts to set the fields that display in search results, in lookup dialog search results, and in the key lists on tab home pages.

 Restrict Field Access with a Profile

-- Select the profile you want to change.
-"Standard User" will do nicely.
+- Click the name of the profile that you want to change.

 - Click Object Settings and select the object for which you want to update the field settings.

 - Under Field Permissions, for each field, specify the kind of access you want for users with this profile, and save your settings.

 Now that you’ve set field-level security for sensitive data, you can create page layouts to organize the fields for users’ convenience, and customize how the fields display in search results and lists.
 For the final piece of the puzzle, specify the individual records to which each user needs access.
 By combining security controls at all three levels, you can set up a highly secure data access model which is flexible enough to meet the needs of many different types of users.